 - Parents and/or guardians are frequently used to guarantee students’ rents and make reliable guarantors

 - Consistent high demand from a pool of students

 - Short vacancy periods

-- Competition from the purpose-built student accommodation sector, especially in large university cities
+- Competition from the purpose-built student accommodation sector, especially in large student cities

 - Competition from new Build to Rent property increasingly being built in city centres

-- Regulatory compliance: the requirement to provide Energy Performance Certificates, annual gas safety certificates and observe other regulatory matters
+- The cost of regulatory compliance: the requirement to provide Energy Performance Certificates, annual gas safety certificates and observe other regulatory matters

 - Rental voids in summer